-My recommendation is to slow down and start in small steps.
-The larger steps then follow as if by magic.
-So if someone is still working full-time in a classic office setting, it may be possible to start working from home.
-From there, you could think about going to a local café or library to work.
-A library if you like it rather quiet when working or a café if you prefer it a bit more lively.
-It also strongly depends on the employer (if you're not self-employed) to what extent it's possible to work for the company from another city or even another country.
+My recommendation is to start slowly in small steps.
+The bigger steps will then follow as if by themselves.
+So if someone is still working classically and full time in an office, maybe there is the option of a home office.
+From there, I can then further consider going to the local coffee shop or library to work.
+Depending on whether you like it more quiet when you work or more lively, like in a café.
+Of course, it also depends on the employer (provided you are not self-employed) to what extent it is possible to work for the company in another city or even abroad.

-In order to make money as a digital nomad, you don't need to reinvent the wheel.
-Classic examples of industries for digital nomads are graphic design, social media, marketing or web design.
-Basically, in my view, the potential is there wherever you don't need to attend regular meetings and can do your work on a laptop.
+To earn money as a digital nomad earn money it is usually not necessary to reinvent the wheel.
+Classic examples are graphic designers, social media, marketing or web design.
+Basically, from my point of view, there is potential everywhere where there are no regular meetings and the work can be done mainly with the laptop.

-When I look for a place to work I make sure there's a reliable and (more or less) fast internet connection.
-Being able to buy food near the accommodation is also important to me.
-I like to be able to wash my clothes in the accommodation.
-If such things aren't available, it eats up time I'd rather invest elsewhere.
-Another plus point is when either German or English is spoken at the location.
-Personally, this makes it easier for me to have an in-depth conversation.
-In my opinion, this is especially valuable abroad, where I often make small talk with strangers or they simply speak to me and we end up having a great conversation.
+If I wanted a place to work... place to work I make sure that there is a reliable and (more or less) fast internet connection.
+It is also important to me that there is a possibility to buy food near the accommodation.
+In the accommodation itself I would like to be able to wash clothes, because if such things are not available, it eats up time that I would rather invest elsewhere.
+Another plus point is that either German or English is spoken in this place, because this way it is possible for me personally to have a deep conversation without any problems.
+In my opinion, this is especially valuable abroad, where I often experience that I make small talk with strangers or they simply address me and so usually a great conversation develops.
 This is more difficult in other languages.

 Some people might ask themselves, "how will I still receive my mail?"
 A good question with one simple answer.

-- ProtonMail: to be able to encrypted emails with my own domain.
-From my point of view, this is the best alternative to Gmail, because the user doesn't notice the encryption and the process happens in the background.
+- ProtonMailto be able to send encrypted emails with my own domain.
+From my point of view the best alternative to Gmail, because the user does not notice anything about the encryption and the process happens in the background.

-- Safe: to store my customer data securely and encrypted in the cloud.
-I use this tool to manage my offers, invoices, do the bookkeeping and make backups.
+- Tresoritto store my customer data securely and encrypted in the cloud.
+I use it to manage my quotes, invoices, accounting and backups.

-- appear.in: to make video calls very easily via the browser.
+- appear.into make video calls easily via the browser.

-- PDF Expert: to edit and digitally sign PDF files.
-This has already saved me trips to the post office because the digital signature was sufficient.
+- PDF Expertto edit and digitally sign PDF files.
+This has saved me from having to go to the post office for some things, as the digital signature was sufficient.

-- 1Password: as a password manager.
-This makes it very easy to use complicated passwords and saves time whenever you log in to any platform and website in the browser.
+- 1Password as a password manager.
+So on the one hand it is very easy to use complicated passwords and on the other hand it saves time every time you log in to any platforms and websites in the browser.